 It is very important to understand and follow your surgeon’s instructions.
 Straying from the prescribed post-op care plan can diminish your results and, more importantly, put you at risk for complications.
 During recovery, your body is still fragile and must be cared for appropriately.
 If you forget or aren’t clear on your post-op instructions, contact your doctor’s office.
 We always encourage our patients to ask questions; our staff is always here to help.

 If you are a patient have questions about your recovery process, give us a call at (847) 250-9193.
-If you are a potential patient and want to discuss your options, request a consultation online or call our office using the number above.
+If you are in the greater Chicago area, including Schaumberg or Arlington Heights, and considering breast augmentation, request a consultation online or call our Barrington office at (847) 382-4400.